sonata-nfv/son-editor/README.md

 The following lead developers are responsible for this repository and have admin rights.
 They can, for example, merge pull requests.

 - Michael Bredel (mbredel)

+#### License

+The license of the SONATA editor is BSD for now.
+However, we intend to change it to Apache 2.0 later.